Shikasta: Plot summary

 In an attempt to salvage Canopus's plans for Shikasta and correct the Natives' decline, Canopean emissaries are sent to the planet.
 Johor is one such emissary, who takes on the form of a Native and begins identifying those individuals who have not degenerated too far and are amenable to his corrective instructions.
 Johor then sends those he has successfully "converted" to spread the word among other Natives, and soon isolated communities begin to return to the pre-Shikastan days.
 But without the SOWF, Canopus is fighting a losing battle against Shammat's influence over the Natives and the planet declines further.
 By the Shikastan's 20th century, the planet has degenerated into war and self-destruction.
 Johor returns, but this time through Zone 6 (Note: Shikasta is surround by six metaphysical Zones (akin to cosmological planes), each representing different "levels of spiritual being"; Zone 6 is "closest" to Shikasta and is the plane to which "souls" of the planet's dead go, and from which souls are reborn (reincarnated) back to the planet.
 Lessing elaborates on the Zones in the next book in the Canopus series, The Marriages Between Zones Three, Four and Five (1980).) from which he is born on the planet (incarnated) as a Shikastan, George Sherban.
 As Sherban grows up, he establishes contact with other Canopeans in disguise and then resumes his work trying to help the Shikastans.
 But famine and unemployment grow, and anarchy spreads.

 On the eve of World War III, Sherban and other emissaries relocate a small number of promising Shikastans to remote locations to escape the coming nuclear holocaust.
 He also takes part in the trial of all Europeans for the crimes of colonialism.
 Europe has been conquered by China, but he persuades people that Europe was not the only offender.

 The war reduces Shikasta's population by 99% and sweeps the planet clean of the "barbarians".
-The Shammat, who set the Shikastans on a course of self-destruction, self-destruct themselves and withdraw from the planet.
-The Canopeans help the survivors rebuild their lives and re-align themselves with Canopus.
+The Shammat, who set the Shikastans on a course of self-destruction, destruct themselves and withdraw from the planet.
+The Canopeans help the survivors to rebuild their lives and re-align themselves with Canopus.
 With a strengthened Lock and the SOWF flowing freely again, harmony and prosperity return to Shikasta.